 - Levels and quality of infrastructure – communication/transport.

 - Entrepreneurial spirit – Are people willing to set up and develop new business?
-This may depend on confidence of people in long-run performance of economy
+This may depend on the confidence of people in the long-run performance of the economy.

 Some countries like China may have a high long-run trend rate because their productive capacity is increasing at a faster rate than in UK.